NovoNordisk-OpenSource/public__openstudybuilder__proj-description/README.md

 The current implementation required CDISC library access to access CDISC standards, a Neo4j database license for the database and a set of servers where the web applications and API services can run.

-Access to the open-source code will be via a public accessible GitLab repository.
+Access to the open-source code will be via a public accessible GitHub repository.
 A link to this repository will be provided when available.

 Novo Nordisk is using a full containerised DevOps pipeline running in Azure where everything is hosted in the cloud.
 We will provide guidance on how a similar dedicated cloud-based environment can be made for stakeholders looking for a similar environment.